yaboygmoney/HackTheBoxWriteups/Magnet22.md

 Challenge: 1T5 H4CK1N6 T1M3
 Points: 50
 Patrick reports a suspicious console open on his screen.
 Can you find the full path to the script that caused this?
+For this one, we got a clue from the question.
+There are only so many types of scripts that can run on Windows, and the ones that generally pop a console are BAT files.
+In Autopsy, File Views > File Types > By Extension > Executable > .bat.
+There were only 34 here, but one was in a weird location.
+C:\Users\Patrick\lolololol\matrix.bat

 Challenge: Philatelists Club
 Points: 50